Hgarnell/AUTcyberscient23B/README.md

 You will need to update your `docker-compose.yml` file to adjust the variable names to your server public IP address and Domain name
     nano docker-compose.yml
-The variables you are loking to change are named `SERVER_HOSTNAME=example.com` and `SERVER_IP`
+The variables you are lOoking to change are named `SERVER_HOSTNAME=example.com` and `SERVER_IP` as well as `-- email` and `-d`

-### Generating key for SSL cert
-openssl dhparam -out your/file/path/dhparam/dhparam-2048.pem 2048 ( openssl dhparam -out /root/AUTcyberscient23B/dhparam/dhparam-2048.pem 2048)
+### update email accounts
+nano email-docker/src/user.txt

+### Set GoPhish config file
+make runPhishing_config

+./phishing_conf.sh YOUR_DOMAIN.COM
 ### Build containers
-After editing the variable names, you can go ahead and begin building your containers with the make build command, followed with the make start command.
+After editing the variable names, you can go ahead and begin building your containers with the make build command.
     make build

+### Generating key for SSL cert
+make generateOpenSSL

+### Start http
+ make runHttp

+./http.sh YOUR_DOMAIN.COM

+### Run the command to the docker containers.
  make start

-### Initialize certbot container and build cotainer
-./configure_ssh.sh
+### start https
+make runHttps

+./http.sh YOUR_DOMAIN.COM

+## start containers
+    make start

 ### Check if containers are runnings